Sunday 10th May 2020

 This circular pavilion is a looping restaurant around a traditional tea garden pond – note the mist vents.

 A converted church becomes a bookstore

-Wang Shu won the Pritzker Prize a few years back as the world’s best architect, his buildings incorporating the materials of those demolished before them, into strata like alluvial layers of time, and monoliths to the passage.
+Wang Shu won the Pritzker Prize a few years back as the world’s best architect.
+His buildings incorporate the materials of those demolished before them, like strata of alluvial layers of time, and monoliths to passage.

 A high-concept store/ cafe in Shanghai -once again the postmodernism, but fucking with it.
 One side twee, the other brutal.